 - Repeat cycle

-This creates a pattern of dosing every third day—essentially twice per week with built-in rest periods.
+This creates a pattern of dosing every third day—twice per week with built-in rest periods.

 Dosage Guidelines: